Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc_enhanced.md

 [TPS_SWCT_01077] Configure the response to mode changes (cid:100) Since the behavior of AtomicSwComponentTypes is mainly determined by the RunnableEntitys contained in the SwcInternalBehavior it is necessary to configure the response to mode changes on the level of RunnableEntitys. (cid:99)(RS_SWCT_03120)

+<-------------- multimodal context
+This diagram illustrates how an AtomicSwComponentType exposes runnables and a ModeAccessPoint to integrate with an AUTOSAR state manager.
+The SW-Component 1 receives system mode notifications from the ModeManager and dispatches four internal runnables based on mode logic.

+• Component hierarchy
+  – One AtomicSwComponentType (“SW-Component 1”)
+  – Four internal RunnableEntities (1a, 1b, 1c, 1d)

+• Ports & interfaces
+  – A single RequiredPortPrototype at the bottom implementing ModeSwitchInterface (ModeManager)
+  – Four Provided/Required DataPorts on the right (unlabeled) for data I/O

+• Data flow
+  – ModeManager → RPort: mode change events
+  – Runnables query ModeAccessPoint to adapt behavior
+  – DataPorts exchange application data with other components

+• Key AUTOSAR concepts
+  – AtomicSwComponentType, RunnableEntity
+  – RequiredPortPrototype, ModeAccessPoint, ModeDeclarationGroup
+  – DelegationConnector for mode interface

+• Scenario
+  – SW-Component 1 adjusts its internal runnables’ execution in response to global mode changes managed by the state manager. ---------------------->
 Figure 9.3: State Managers and software-components

 Figure 9.4 shows an excerpt of the meta-model illustrating how the relationship between the current mode and the SwcInternalBehavior of the AtomicSwComponentType can be described.